 - Liquid Sweetener – Although completely optional, any of your favorite liquid sweeteners will do.
 I prefer maple syrup, but you can use honey or agave if that’s all you have on hand.

 - Blanched Almond Flour – I highly recommend blanched almond flour (made from ground almonds) over almond meal (which is almond flour with the skins still on) more so for its light golden color, but you can use them both interchangeably.
 If you have the time you can easily make your own almond flour (made with grinding almonds in a high-powered blender (like Vitamix) or a food processor).

 If you want to make this recipe using almond flour, my favorite brand is Blue Diamond (affiliate link).
 I love that it tastes great and has almost no odor, which is usually an issue with most packaged almond flours sold in stores.

 If you want to use almond meal (affiliate link), my favorite brand is Barney.

 - Ground Flaxseeds – There are two options – regular Flaxseed or Golden Flaxseed.
-Either one can be used, however, regular flax seed will give you specks throughout your gluten-free loaf, whereas golden flaxseed creates a more neutral-colored bread.
+Either one can be used, however, regular flax seeds will give you specks throughout your gluten-free loaf, whereas golden flaxseed creates a more neutral-colored bread.

 - Baking Soda – The leavening agent reacts with the apple cider vinegar, giving you both lift and that beautiful golden hue.

 - Baking Powder – A bit more lift never hurt any low carb gluten-free bread recipe.
 To make this a paleo bread, you can use 1/4 teaspoon of baking soda with 1/2 teaspoon of cream of tartar as a substitute for 1 teaspoon of baking powder.